+Category

+Underwriting Requirement (January 4, 2018)

-Category Underwriting Requirement (March 1, 2017) DU & Loan Product The final, valid DU Findings or Loan Product Advisor Feedback must be included in the loan file.
-Advisor Response The loan must close according to the terms and conditions of the DU Findings or Loan Product Advisor Feedback.
-The DU or Loan Product Advisor recommendation must be based on accurate data from the credit union.
-The Agency's recommendation are predicted for determining whether DU or Loan Product Advisor must be accurate data from the credit union.
-The Agency's recommendation are predicted for determining whether DU or Loan Product Advisor must be accurate data from the credit union.
-The Agency's recommendation are predicted for determining whether DU or Loan Product Advisor must be accurate data from the credit union.
-The DU or Loan Product Advisor recommendation must be based on accurate data from the credit union.
-The Agency's resubmission tolerances are permitted for determining whether DU or Loan Product Advisor must be rerun; however, all data supplied to Arch MI must be the final, accurate data.
-The DU or Loan Product Advisor recommendation must be based on the Agency's published requirements.
+DU & Loan Product Advisor Response

+The final, valid DU Findings or Loan Product Advisor Feedback must be included in the loan file.

+- The loan must close according to the terms and conditions of the DU Findings or Loan Product Advisor Feedback. - The DU or Loan Product Advisor recommendation must be based on accurate data from the credit union.
+The Agency's resubmission tolerances are permitted for determining whether DU or Loan Product Advisor must be rerun; however, all data supplied to Arch MI must be the final, accurate data. - The DU or Loan Product Advisor recommendation must be based on the Agency's published requirements.
 Agency variances or waivers issued to a credit union are ineligible without prior approval by Arch MI.

 DU and Loan Product Advisor are not capable of evaluating certain aspects of the loan file.
 For those aspects unable to be evaluated by DU or Loan Product Advisor, the credit union is responsible to ensure the Agency's standard requirements, as listed in its Selling Guide, are met.
 When Arch MI aligns with the Agencies' requirements, a loan may use a combination of Fannie Mae and Freddie Mac's requirements, regardless of whether the loan was underwritten with DU or Loan Product Advisor.
+Some examples of items not able to be evaluated by DU or Loan Product Advisor are listed below (not all inclusive):

+Appraisal, property, occupancy intent, employment, income stability and continuance, large asset deposits, and reserves for specific scenarios.

+Appraisal

-Some examples of items not able to be evaluated by DU or Loan Product Advisor are listed below (not all inclusive): Appraisal, property, occupancy intent, employment, income stability and continuance, large asset deposits, and reserves for specific scenarios.
-Appraisal Credit unions exercising their delegated authority are responsible for assessing the validity and accuracy of the appraisal report and ensuring the value is supported prior to delegation, including but not limited to, adequacy of the comparables, property condition, market value, and appraised value.
+- Credit unions exercising their delegated authority are responsible for assessing the validity and accuracy of the appraisal report and ensuring the value is supported prior to delegation, including but not limited to, adequacy of the comparables, property condition, market value, and appraised value.
 This is regardless of any AUS response on the transaction.
 Numerous tools are available in the marketplace to assist the credit union in this assessment and Arch MI encourages their use.
-This is particularly important during times of market volatility or fluctuations, especially if there are any indications the subject property and/or comparable properties are located in an area of soft and/or declining property values.
-Documentation A full Uniform Residential Appraisal Report (URAR), with interior and exterior inspections, is required, unless: A Property Inspection Waiver (PIW) is offered by DU and exercised by the credit union for a 1-unit primary residence or second home with a maximum 90% LTV.
-When a PIW is exercised by the credit union, the property value entered in DU will be used.
-All Fannie Mae PIW requirements must be met.
-If an appraisal is obtained by the credit union, the property value and all other information from the appraisal must be used, regardless of whether a PIW is offered and exercised.
-Ineligible Member: All members without a Social Security number (SSN) are ineligible.
-Members who already have the maximum number of loans insured with Arch MI (see section 3.09.01.03) are ineligible.
-Credit: A member on a loan for which Arch MI paid a claim.
-Loan Type: ■ Interest-only loans.
-Loans with potential or scheduled negative amortization.
-Property: Single-wide manufactured housing.
-Any property type ineligible for sale to the Agencies.
-Property located outside the 50 United States and the District of Columbia (including Puerto Rico, Guam, and the Virgin Islands).
-Transaction: Construction-to-Permanent loans and Renovation Mortgages when the property is a manufactured home.
-Fannie Mae DU Refi Plus and Freddie Mac Relief Refinance Mortgage loans.
-Seasoned loans (see section 3.08.06 for definition).
+This is particularly important during times of market volatility or fluctuations, especially if there are any indications the subject property and/or comparable properties are located in an area of soft and/or declining property values. - A full Uniform Residential Appraisal Report (URAR), with interior and exterior inspections, is required, unless: - A Property Inspection Waiver (PIW) is offered by DU and exercised by the credit union for a 1-unit primary residence or second home with a maximum 90% LTV. - When a PIW is exercised by the credit union, the property value entered in DU will be used.
+All Fannie Mae PIW requirements must be met. - If an appraisal is obtained by the credit union, the property value and all other information from the appraisal must be used, regardless of whether a PIW is offered and exercised.

+Ineligible

+Member:

+- All members without a Social Security number (SSN) are ineligible. - Members who already have the maximum number of loans insured with Arch MI (see section 3.09.01.03) are ineligible.

+Credit:

+A member on a loan for which Arch MI paid a claim.

+Loan Type:

+- Interest-only loans. - Loans with potential or scheduled negative amortization.

+Property:

+- Single-wide manufactured housing. - Any property type ineligible for sale to the Agencies. - Property located outside the 50 United States and the District of Columbia (including Puerto Rico, Guam, and the Virgin Islands).

+Transaction:

+- Construction-to-Permanent loans and Renovation Mortgages when the property is a manufactured home. - Fannie Mae DU Refi Plus and Freddie Mac Relief Refinance Mortgage loans. - Seasoned loans (see section 3.08.05 for definition). - Loans with a prepayment penalty feature.